You’ve probably heard people say, “the money is in the list”. What does this mean?

 The following is a step-by-step process that you can follow if you have absolutely no email list.

-How to Build an Email List From Scratch
+How to Create an Email List From Nothing

 You can’t create an email list if you don’t have a few other things in place first.
 At a minimum, here are the resources that you should have before you start creating your email list.